The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Conclusions

 \subsection{Future Studies}

 The future studies for this work are manifolds,

 \begin{itemize} \item Further investigations into more effective optimal control designs are desired.
 In the current case studies, we consider only the LQR around a single trim point, resulting in suboptimal performance when the state vector operates far from the design setpoint.
 Gain scheduling at runtime, or control approaches accounting for nonlinear dynamics (e.g., nonlinear dynamics inversion), represent promising directions for future research. \item The current work focuses on static waypoint-following tasks.
 However, a significant portion of interests lies in flight performance within highly dynamic environments, typically involving multiple moving agents (e.g., collision avoidance, separation violations, tracking).
-Performance in such dynamic scenarios can be substantially more complex than those examined here. \item As mentioned in \Cref{subsubsec: msr}, Nyquist stability analysis is highly desired to understand and verify phase and gain margins.
+Performance in such dynamic scenarios can be substantially more complex than those examined here.
+In system-of-systems contexts, system importance measures could help identify the most vulnerable subsystems and guide design improvements for resilience \citep{uday_system_2019}. \item As mentioned in \Cref{subsubsec: msr}, Nyquist stability analysis is highly desired to understand and verify phase and gain margins.
 The open-loop transfer function and the frequency response will need to be derived, especially for Multi-Input Multi-Output (MIMO) systems. \item The experimentation process requires a substantial number of Monte Carlo simulations to produce a high-quality mission success envelope, making real-time estimates of mission completion probabilities impractical.
 Parallel computing serves as a potential solution \citep{esselink1995parallel}.
 Additionally, NVIDIA CUDA enables the agile deployment of thousands of parallel threads, significantly reducing Monte Carlo simulation times at large scales to enable onboard real-time computation. \end{itemize}